HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 The HDF5 data model
 ###################

-The following is a brief review of the HDF5 data model as it relates to the shema design (see the HDF5 docs for a fuller description).
+The following is a brief review of the HDF5 data model as it relates to the schema design (see the HDF5 docs for a more complete description).

-In the traditional HDF5 data model, object are stored in a posix File.
+In the traditional HDF5 data model, object are stored in a POSIX file.
 Management of objects within the file is done by the HDF5 library and is opaque to the HDF5 library client.

 HDF5 data model consist of: